Most people think Russian is hard to learn.

 However, there’s one thing many complaining Russian students tend to overlook:

-You don’t need to speak with perfect grammar if you want to be understood.
+You don’t need to speak with perfect Russian grammar if you want to be understood.

 In fact, if you would not use cases at all, you would likely still be understood in most day to day conversations.

-You wouldn’t sound too smart, but hey, you’re a foreigner who’s learning a difficult foreign language.
+You wouldn’t sound too smart, but hey, you’re a foreigner who’s learning a new language.
 Russians won’t judge you for making some mistakes.

 They make mistakes themselves sometimes with the cases.